horizontalsystems/blockchain-crypto-guides/token_guides/ethereum.md

 > A regular website or mobile app is centralized, using a centralized server where a single entity or organization controls everything to do with the service.
 >
 > The website or app could disappear at any time without warning, or the service users could experience censorship, outages and sudden changes.
+>

-Whereas, a decentralized app uses a distributed structure to protect against those issues.
-Once the DApp published on the blockchain and the service goes live, no single entity can make sweeping changes, and not even the author of the contract can censor users from interacting with it.
-Unless the creator of the DApp deliberately adds means to do so.
+> Whereas, a decentralized app (DApp) uses a distributed structure to protect against those issues.
+Once the DApp published on the blockchain, and the service goes live, no single entity can make sweeping changes.
+>
+> Not even the author of the contract can censor users from interacting with it.
+Unless the creator deliberately adds means to do so.
 When such means are in place people can easily spot them as well.

 At this point in time, there are thousands of DApps residing on Ethereum blockchain.
 Usually, DApps have some kind of token (unit of something) coded into its business logic as a means of measuring the value of something in the service the DApp aims to provide.

-> For instance, if a smart contract is built of an organization management a token can be used to identify the voting power or even a revenue share.
+For instance, if a smart contract is built for organization management a token can be used to identify the voting power or even a revenue share.

-Tokens belonging to popular DApps usually become tradeable on public cryptocurrency exchanges.
-In that regard, these tokens are just like stocks that can rise and fall in value depending on the nature of the DApps and the market demand for it.
+Tokens belonging to popular DApps usually become tradable on public cryptocurrency exchanges.
+In that regard, these tokens are just like stocks that can rise and fall in value depending on the nature of the DApps, and the market demand for it.

 Below we explore some real Ethereum DApps which managed to grow to a large service and currently valued in the range of hundreds of millions USD.